 The photos featured on this page illustrate how the smoke settled in South Lake Tahoe in 2018.

-Causes of Wildfires and Some Tips on How to Reduce Your Risk of Starting Them
+Causes of Wildfires and Tips to Reduce Your Risk of Starting Them

-That last item was illustrated in June of 2018 with the Voltaire Canyon Fire (just east of Lake Tahoe).
+The Voltaire Canyon Fire (just east of Lake Tahoe) in June of 2018 illustrates that last scenario.
 Two people camping in Voltaire Canyon attempted to “clean up” their campsite by burning their toilet paper and shit.